 Online businesses are not immune to this.
 You probably are feeling the same pressure as tax time gets nearer and nearer.
-When I first started selling I Amazon, I was told “cost of goods sold" is an important term to understand during tax season.
+When I first started selling on Amazon, I was told “cost of goods sold" is an important term to understand.

-What the heck does “cost of goods sold” mean?
-This article defines what the term means, how it's calculated, and how to estimate, for tax purposes, your inventory's value.
+What the heck does cost of goods sold mean?
+This article defines what the term means, how it's calculated, and how to estimate, for tax purposes, your inventory value.

 Business tax returns require that you supply COGS (cost of goods sold).
 This amount reduces your business income.
 It has the effect of DECREASING the amount of business taxes you have to pay.

 It is important that you get this number right so you can reduce your tax liability.
 WOHOOO!!!

 To calculate COGS formula, you have to take into account all the costs involved in producing or buying the products you have sold.
 Calculating these expenses can get quite messy.
 This is especially true if you manufacture or sell many different product lines.

 What follows is a step by step guide that helps you calculate COGS.
 This is a manual process.

 If you already chose automated tools like the inventory control software we offer at taxomate, you should still read the information below.
 It gives you a clear understanding of the COGS concept and the numbers you need to calculate it.

 This is a step by step sample process which calculates Cost of Goods Sold for just one product.

 Starting inventory + Any Additional inventory - Final inventory = COGS